socadk/design-practice-repository/artifact-templates/SDPR-CandidateEndpointList.md

 ### Usage (Produced and Consumed When)

-Step 4 in the [stepwise API/service design activity](../activities/SDPR-StepwiseServiceDesign.md) in DPR concerns service layer design; the API provides remote facades and data transfer objects (@Fowler:2002).
+Step 4 in the [stepwise API/service design activity](../activities/SDPR-StepwiseServiceDesign.md) in DPR concerns remote service layer design; the API provides remote facades and data transfer objects (@Fowler:2002).
 The still technology- and platform-independent output of this step is the Candidate Endpoint List (CEL).

 <!-- * Step 3 of the EXPOSE technique -->